ClockworkOrigins/m2etis/README.md

 To build m2etis from source you need cmake and a C++11 compiler.
 For a complete library setup just use

 cmake .
+make

 Tests can be enabled using -DWITH_TESTING=ON.
-This required gtest on your system (or you build it with the appropriate dependency build script in the dependencies directory).
+This requires gtest on your system (or you build it with the appropriate dependency build script in the dependencies directory).

 ## Contributing Code ##